Learn to Hunt

 On the more productive upland sites, white oak, red oak, and hickory are common.
 The less fertile sites contain more black oak, bur oak, shingle oak, and hickory.
 The bottomland timber type includes red and white elm, cottonwood, hackberry, ash, silver maple, and black walnut.

 Many areas around the forest had been planted to coniferous trees and non-native hardwoods.
 Many of these plantings were completed by the CCC in the early days of the forest or, more recently, by state forest staff for reforestation, research and demonstration.
 These plantings include a variety of pines, spruce, black locust, tulip poplar, and many others.

 The forest is home to whitetail deer, gray and fox squirrels, raccoon, cottontail rabbits, woodchuck, muskrat, skunk, red and gray fox, coyote, beaver, opossum, and many other small animals.

-Non-poisonous snakes are common but the two poisonous snakes, rattlesnake and copperhead, are very rare.
+Non-venomous snakes are common but the two venomous snakes, rattlesnake and copperhead, are very rare.

 Numerous songbirds utilize the diverse habitat.
 Game birds include pheasant, quail, and wild turkey.
 The woodcock is a seasonal visitor to the forest.
 Stephens State Forest was designated as a Bird Conservation Area (BCA) in 2008 and the Thousand Acres BCA was dedicated in 2014.